RohitKrish46/learning-notes/Kubernetes/notes.md

 ## Distributed Computing
->>Distributed computing refers to a system where multiple computers (or nodes) work together to solve a large problem or process data collaboratively.
+Distributed computing refers to a system where multiple computers (or nodes) work together to solve a large problem or process data collaboratively.
 The tasks are divided among the nodes, enabling parallel processing for faster and more efficient computation.

 ### Components of Distributed Computing

->> Cluster: A cluster is a group of interconnected computers or servers that work together as a single system.
+**Cluster**: A cluster is a group of interconnected computers or servers that work together as a single system.
 Each computer in the cluster is called a node, and they collaborate to share workloads, provide redundancy, and improve performance.

->> Lead-Node Server: The lead-node (or master node) in a distributed system is responsible for managing the cluster.
+**Lead-Node Server**: The lead-node (or master node) in a distributed system is responsible for managing the cluster.
 It coordinates tasks like assigning workloads to worker nodes, monitoring their health, and ensuring everything runs smoothly.

->> Communication: Communication in distributed computing refers to how nodes in the cluster exchange data and instructions.
+**Communication**: Communication in distributed computing refers to how nodes in the cluster exchange data and instructions.
 It happens through network protocols and is crucial for synchronization, task distribution, and data sharing among nodes.

->> Concurrency (Speed, Fault Tolerance): Concurrency in distributed systems allows multiple tasks to run simultaneously across nodes.
+**Concurrency (Speed, Fault Tolerance)**: Concurrency in distributed systems allows multiple tasks to run simultaneously across nodes.
 This boosts speed and ensures fault tolerance—if one node fails, the workload is shifted to others, preventing disruptions.

->> Comparison with Apache Spark Internally (MapReduce): Apache Spark and Kubernetes both enable distributed computing but operate differently.
+**Comparison with Apache Spark Internally (MapReduce)**: Apache Spark and Kubernetes both enable distributed computing but operate differently.
 Spark uses a specialized model called **MapReduce**, where tasks are divided into "map" (processing) and "reduce" (aggregation) steps.
 Kubernetes, on the other hand, provides a general-purpose framework for orchestrating containerized workloads and does not impose a specific computation model.

 ### Benefits of Distributed Computing

->> Scalability: Distributed computing allows you to divide tasks among multiple machines, enabling the system to handle larger workloads.
+**Scalability**: Distributed computing allows you to divide tasks among multiple machines, enabling the system to handle larger workloads.
 For example, in ML, if training a model on a single machine takes 10 hours, distributing the work across 10 machines can reduce the time significantly.

->> Fault Tolerance: If one machine fails, the distributed system can redistribute the tasks to other machines, ensuring the system keeps running.
+**Fault Tolerance**: If one machine fails, the distributed system can redistribute the tasks to other machines, ensuring the system keeps running.
 Think of it as a power grid—if one station goes offline, others take over to maintain the electricity supply.

->> Improved Performance: Tasks are processed in parallel, reducing overall latency and making applications faster.
+**Improved Performance**: Tasks are processed in parallel, reducing overall latency and making applications faster.
 For example, web applications can serve more users simultaneously by running requests on multiple servers.

->> Cost Efficiency: Instead of investing in expensive, high-performance hardware, you can use multiple cheaper machines to achieve the same (or better) results.
+**Cost Efficiency**: Instead of investing in expensive, high-performance hardware, you can use multiple cheaper machines to achieve the same (or better) results.

->> Flexibility: You can use a mix of different types of machines, hardware, or even cloud providers.
+**Flexibility**: You can use a mix of different types of machines, hardware, or even cloud providers.
 This makes it easier to build and manage systems that adapt to changing needs.